 Your bottom bracket (BB) is the point that your cranks and pedals revolve around.
 The BB drop is a measurement between the center of the BB shell and an imaginary line between your front and rear axles.
 BB drop will never be a dramatic measurement, usually well under an inch, but its implications in terms of stability can be huge.
 More BB drop coincides with better handling and stability because it means that your center of gravity is lower.
 Too low and you could have pedal clearance issues.
 Less BB drop can aid your pedaling platform for additional efficiency while climbing.

 BB height is a bit different.
-It is a measurement from the ground to the center of the BB, usually around 13 inches.
+It is a measurement from the ground to the center of the BB, often around 13 inches.
 This is more of an overall frame clearance measurement, but can sometimes be used to determine handling and stability.
 It depends on how the numbers are interpreted.

 Now that you know—It’s time to test

 Now that you have an idea of what bike geometry is, what does it mean for you as a rider?
-If you’re out to select a new mountain, road, cruiser, cyclocross, or other bike, what does a long wheel base or a steep head tube angle do for you?
+If you’re out to select a new mountain, road, cruiser, cyclocross, or other bike, what does a long wheelbase or a steep head tube angle do for you?
 It comes down to what style of rider you are, and what bike matches that style.

 Do you like to go fast and hit big jumps?
 Then a downhill bike with low BB and 64 degree head tube angle will offer you maximum stability at speed.
 But what if you aren’t scared to pedal to the top of the hill?
 Then those angles and measurements will be altered to accomplish that style of riding.

-It’s important to test a bike if you’re aren’t sure.
+It’s important to test a bike if you aren’t sure.
 For me personally, I know enough about the type of bike I like to ride to feel comfortable buying without riding it first.
 But if you don’t know, stop by your local bike shop and ask if they have a demo program so you can be sure you’re getting the right bike for you.

 If you’re in Park City, both our Jans and White Pine Touring bike shops have high performance demos from Juliana, Specialized, Santa Cruz, and Norco—legacy brands that have put a ton of research and development into their products and that make a variety of bikes to suit any rider.